gemrb/gemrb.github.io/Modding.md

 ## Notes to modders

-Since 0.8.0 GemRB is much easier to mod, since some of it files can now be overriden via the game's override folder, so you can use the usual WeiDU workflow.
-Here is a table of the common paths.
+Since WeiDU 247 you don't have to treat GemRB any differently than the rest of the games.

+For the curious, here is a table of the common paths involved.
+If you find a reason to mod something in gemrb/override, do let us know.

 |                   | files present ingame | moddable?                   | search order |
 | ----------------- | -------------------- | --------------------------- | ------------ |